90Prime v2.0

 If you are interested, please contact David Sand (dsand@arizona.edu).
 As the upgraded 90Prime is being developed with a separate dewar, you can also choose to use the current 90Prime for a limited time.
 Projects that have started with the 'old' 90Prime may complete their data taking with the old dewar and CCD set, but new programs must use the upgraded 90Prime.
 Scheduling dewar changes between the two systems will be handled by Mountain Operations, and will be worked into the telescope schedule beforehand.

-While we anticipate that the newly upgraded 90Prime will be available during the 23B semester, many details are still be worked out as the new focal plane is characterized.
+While we anticipate that the newly upgraded 90Prime will be available during the 25B semester, many details are still being worked out as the new focal plane is characterized.
 Updates will be posted to this website.
 Here is what you can expect:

 • A new focal plane and CCD set that should be cosmetically excellent and have at least the same QE as the current 90Prime.
 The chips are blue sensitive, just as the current set is.